sparkfabrik/company-playbook/content/guides/setup-openvpn-with-ubuntu-networkmanager.md

 ## Step-by-step

-First of all install the NetworkManager OpenVPN extension.
+First of all, install the NetworkManager OpenVPN extension.

 ```bash
 sudo apt install network-manager-openvpn-gnome